Multilevel-Langevin pathwise average for Gibbs approximation: Introduction

-\textbf{Multilevel Langevin and $\varepsilon$-approximations.} Multilevel methods introduced in \cite{giles} and based on appropriate combinations of rough and refined approximations of the target, belong to the family of strategies for speeding up Monte-Carlo methods by bias reduction.
-The main idea of multilevel methods is to bring correcting layers to a rough approximation of a target which are built in such a way that they induce low variance.
+\textbf{Multilevel Langevin and $\varepsilon$-approximations.} Multilevel methods, pionnered {by \cite{heinrich_multilevel}} and \cite{giles} (see also \cite{kebaier_ahmed}), and based on appropriate combinations of rough and refined approximations of the target, belong to the family of strategies for speeding up Monte-Carlo methods by bias reduction.
+The main idea of multilevel methods is to {(try to)} bring correcting layers {with low variance} to a rough approximation of a target.
 Multilevel methods received a lot of success in numerical applications, especially in discretization methods for diffusions (but also in other problems such as the approximation of nested expectations).
-For instance, for the classical problem of computing $\ES[f(X_T)]$ for a given finite horizon $T>0$, such methods are known to produce a complexity which is (almost) proportional to unbiased\footnote{When a random variable $Y$ can be simulated exactly ($i.e.$ without bias), getting an $\varepsilon$-approximation of $\ES[Y]$ with the standard Monte-Carlo approximation $N^{-1}\sum_{k=1}^N Y_k$ (where $(Y_k)_k$ is an $i.i.d.$ sequence such that $Y_1\sim Y$) requires $N_{\varepsilon}={\rm Var}(Y) \varepsilon^{-2}$ simulations of $Y$.} methods.
-More precisely, for a given $\varepsilon>0$, the parameters of the multilevel procedure can be tuned in such a way that the number of iterations of the Euler scheme required for getting a Mean-Squared Error (MSE) lower than $\varepsilon^2$ (or equivalently an $\varepsilon$-approximation in the $L^2$-sense) is proportional to $\varepsilon^{-2}\log^2\varepsilon$ in general or to $\varepsilon^{-2}$ under additional assumptions (which are true for additive diffusions).\\
+For instance, {in} the classical problem of computing $\ES[f(X_T)]$ ({with $T>0$}), such methods are known to produce a complexity which is (almost) proportional to unbiased\footnote{When a random variable $Y$ can be simulated exactly ($i.e.$ without bias), getting an $\varepsilon$-approximation of $\ES[Y]$ with the standard Monte-Carlo approximation $N^{-1}\sum_{k=1}^N Y_k$ (where $(Y_k)_k$ is an $i.i.d.$ sequence such that $Y_1\sim Y$) requires $N_{\varepsilon}={\rm Var}(Y) \varepsilon^{-2}$ simulations of $Y$.} methods.
+More precisely, for a given $\varepsilon>0$, the parameters of the multilevel procedure can be {calibrated} in such a way that the {required} number of iterations of the Euler scheme {for an \textit{$\varepsilon$-approximation} (see \cref{sec:notations} for a definition) is} proportional to $\varepsilon^{-2}\log^2\varepsilon$ in general or to $\varepsilon^{-2}$ under additional assumptions (which are true for additive diffusions).\\